yrochat/phd_thesis/README.md

 phd_thesis
 ==========

 Data and scripts used for my Ph.D. thesis on character network analysis.
-As of today (2014/06/06), the thesis hasn't been defended yet (this will probably happen end of summer).
+As of today (2014/09/19), the thesis has been defended.
+Public defence will happen on 2014/12/12 at University of Lausanne.

 First use